fever-ride/shieldscan/README.md

 For end-to-end agent testing, a separate public repository is used as the scan target: [`fever-ride/shieldscan-agent-bench`](https://github.com/fever-ride/shieldscan-agent-bench).
 This keeps the code under investigation separate from the answer key and makes agent runs more realistic.

+### Example investigation: SQL injection

+One benchmark case shows the role of the deep investigation agent clearly.

+- The scanner flags `SQL_INJECTION:src/vulnerable.js:10` in the benchmark repo.
+- The agent reads `src/vulnerable.js` and confirms that `userId` is concatenated into a SQL query.
+- It then reads `src/server.js` and finds that `/users/:id` passes `req.params.id` directly into `getUser()`.
+- It reads `src/db.js` and confirms that the query layer accepts a raw SQL string with no parameterized interface.

+This is a source-to-sink investigation:

+1. Source: `req.params.id`
+2. Flow: `getUser(req.params.id)`
+3. Sink: `db.query('SELECT * FROM users WHERE id = ' + userId)`

+In this run, the agent used 4 tool calls and returned:

+- `playbook_id: SQL_INJECTION`
+- `verdict: CONFIRMED`
+- `confidence: 0.98`

+The result is not just a label.
+It also includes structured evidence, missing evidence, confidence rationale, and the full investigation trace.

 ### Human feedback loop

 ```